Bryotropha similis

 Bryotropha similis is a moth of the family Gelechiidae.
 It has a Holarctic distribution, including Greenland and Iceland.
 It is widespread in northern, central and eastern Europe.
 In southern Europe, it is only known from a few mountainous regions.
 It is also found throughout the Palaearctic.

 The wingspan is 11–13 mm.
-The forewings are glossy blackish brown and the hindwings are fuscous, but darker towards the apex.
+The terminal joint of palpi longer than second.
+Forewings dark fuscous, somewhat paler sprinkled; stigmata indistinctly blackish, first discal beyond plical; a faint slender obtusely angulated pale fascia at 3, forming an indistinct ochreous-whitish spot on costa.
+Hindwings grey, paler anteriorly.

 Adults have been recorded on wing from early June to late August, probably in one generation per year.

-Larvae have been recorded on old walls covered with mosses and have also been found under moss both on walls and on boulders and stones on the ground.
-The larvae have a brown body and dark brown head.